 - Keep current with the latest trends and best practices of UI/UX design and HCI (human-computer interaction).

 - UI development managers need superior soft skills in areas like verbal/written communication, team leadership and project management, to effectively communicate with business decision-makers and subordinates.

 User Interface Developer Salary

-- The average starting salary for User Interface Developers in the U.S. is $91,000.
+The average salary for User Interface Developers in the U.S. is $91,000 per year.

 Salaries for UI Developers and related positions by experience, medium and specialization:

 - iOS User Interface Developer: $93,000